 - Log into the class on the first day of the semester (courses are available at noon).
 Continual participation within the course is essential, with most courses requiring weekly interaction.
 The attendance policy found in the college catalog applies to online courses as well; how it will be measured can be found in each course’s syllabus.
 Many documents will be posted for a limited time and it is the student’s responsibility to keep up with the course calendar and specific due dates.

-- During the semester, communicate with the instructor, and other students in the course, utilizing the College’s e-mail system (Campus Cruiser), in which you will be assigned a student address.
+- During the semester, communicate with the instructor, and other students in the course, utilizing the College’s e-mail system (Office 365), in which you will be assigned a student address.
 (See “What I Need to Know to be an Online Learner”)

 The Coastal Carolina Community College online education platform is designed to transform the Internet into a powerful environment for the educational experience.
 This platform is used for both continuing education and curriculum online classes.
-All curriculum students are assigned a Campus Cruiser® e-mail account.
-Online students are required to utilize their Campus Cruiser™ email account to communicate with their online instructors.
-To access your new account, click myCruiser at the top of the page in the Search box.
+All curriculum students are assigned an Office365 e-mail account.
+Online students are required to utilize their college provided e-mail account to communicate with their online instructors.
+To access your new account, click MyCCCC at the top of the page in the Search box.

 User Name & Passwords

-Your username for Campus Cruiser® and Blackboard consists of first name, last name, and last three digits of your student ID number, which is located on the top left hand corner of your registration form.
-The default password for both Campus Cruiser & Blackboard is “coastal” and the last three digits of your student ID number.
-In Campus Cruiser you will be prompted to change it upon first login.
-This does NOT change the default password in Blackboard.
+Your username for MyCCCC consists of first name, last name, and last three digits of your student ID number, which is located on the top left hand corner of your registration form.
+The default password is “Coastal” and the last three digits of your student ID number.
+After your first login, you will be asked to answer a series of challenge questions and change your password.
+See “use a strong password” for more information on our password requirements.

 For technical support, contact the Coastal Help Desk at (910) 938-6123.